d3vsino/d3vsino/README.md

 # 💫 About Me:

-I'm a high school student who is passionate about backend development and building apps using Django and React, and im obsessed with Linux and open source projects.
+I'm a high school student who is passionate about backend development and building apps using Django and Vue, and im obsessed with Linux and open source projects.

 ## 🚀 What Am I Doing: